samtools/htslib/docs/FORMAT_PLAN_SPEC.md

   inputs.
 - Add plan- or shape-level executors for dominant opcode sequences so hot rows can also avoid the per-sample opcode switch.
-- Explore direct final-buffer output for validated fixed-width fields; this is likely higher leverage than adding more switch-level shape executors.
+- Extend direct final-buffer output only where BCF type selection is byte-identical, or where the direct writer can cheaply roll back.
 - Add overflow-compatible numeric parsing or force fallback before committing to the plan on extreme integer/float values.
 - Integrate the edge fixture into the standard htslib test runner once the